 - The team is excited and don’t see their role as ‘work’ or a ‘job’, but rather an opportunity to feel alive and be engaged

-Get inspired and with this 49 minute Dreamforce video with Bob Fitzgerald, Rick Welts and Bob Myers!
+Get inspired and with this 49-minute Dreamforce video with Bob Fitzgerald, Rick Welts and Bob Myers!

 There is no question that every company needs to infuse exceptional culture, but the reality is that very few do.
-With the importance of our service, taking care of family members, it is critical to build on the foundations of a strong culture.
+With the importance of our service, taking care of family members, it is critical to building on the foundations of a strong culture.